University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/ancient_DNA_pop_genomics/prac_part2.md

 ---
 <img src="https://raw.githubusercontent.com/University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/master/images/quiz_black_24dp.png" alt="Questions"/> *Questions*

 Q4.
 The scree plot represents the value for each eigenvector, i.e. the variance in the data explained by the eigenvector.
-In your opinion, does the first eigenvector explain much variance compared to other vectors?
+In your opinion, does the first eigenvector explain much variance compared to other vectors?<br>
 Q5.
 PC1 seems to capture the variation observed between eskimos and modern Peruvian (PEL), while PC2 seems to capture the variation just within PEL.
-Knowing that PEL is individuals from Lima, the capital city of Peru, why would the PEL population be so diverse?
+Knowing that PEL is individuals from Lima, the capital city of Peru, why would the PEL population be so diverse?<br>
 Q6.
 Where do the ancient samples cluster in regards to the PCA coordinates?
-And where in regards to contemporary populations?
+And where in regards to contemporary populations?<br>

 <details>
   <summary>Answers</summary>